EricRen-LBG/fos_trend_hackathon/notebooks/parse_fos.md

     prompt = f"""You are a text processing agent working with Financial Ombudsman Service (FOS) decision document.
 Extract specified values from the source text.
-Return answer as JOSN object with following fields:
+Return answer as JSON object with following fields:
  - \"Case number\" <number>
  - \"Complainant\" <string>
  - \"Defendant\" <string>